isomerpages/moe-yishuntownsec/_curriculum/CCE/Sexuality Education Programme.md

 <p>(60&nbsp; mins)</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>This lesson focus on how the family, culture and society can influence
+<p>This lesson focuses on how the family, culture and society can influence
 one’s perception of their gender roles.
 Students will learn what gender stereotypes are (e.g. males traditionally as breadwinners and females traditionally as doing household chores) and how gender stereotypes are formed. &nbsp;Students